cselab/optimal-testing/README.md

 This repository contains the code to compute optimal testing strategies to identify asymptomatic Infection.

+It relies on three libraries:

+1. **covid19**: provides the epidemiological model
-It relies on two libraries, **covid19**, providing the epidemiological models and **korali**, which provides the sampling algorithm to incorporate data to the prior used to determine the optimal testing strategy, as well as the algorithm to compute the optimal testing strategy.
+2. **korali**:  provides the algorithm to compute the optimal testing strategy.
+3. **dynesty**: nested sampling algorithm

 ## Installation

-In the following we provide instruction to install these two libraries, assuming that you are in the root folder of this repository.
+In the following we provide instruction to install these three libraries, assuming that you are in the root folder of this repository.

 ### Install the COVID19 library